 - 3.6 In November 2011, a North Yorkshire Strategic Housing Market Assessment (SHMA) was published.
-It concluded that the need for affordable housing within the District had risen to 320 per annum over the next five years (2011 to 2016).
-As part of the forthcoming Local Plan a new SHMA will be commissioned to provide an updated evidence base. - 3.7 The National Planning Policy Framework (NPPF) requires that Local Planning Authorities (LPAs) maintain a five year supply of specific deliverable housing sites.
-It goes further to say that LPAs should provide an additional buffer of 5%; and where there is evidence of persistent under delivery, this should be increased to 20%.
+It concluded that the need for housing within the District had risen to 320 per annum over the next five years (2011 to 2016)12.
+As part of the forthcoming Local Plan a new SHMA was commissioned to provide an updated evidence base. - 3.7 The Strategic Housing Market Assessment (SHMA) was published in January 2016 and updated in September 2016.
+The SHMA was updated in June 2018 with the publication of the Housing and Economic Development Needs Assessment (HEDNA).